xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Volt.md

 ## Volt
 *Cast shields, buff teammates.*

+Volt is currently outdated and got replaced by Chroma.
+Some people still want to run it tho.
+{: .important }

 ### Strategy
 Put down [Protea] Specter and press X on it to hold position